avinashee0012/skillsync/README.md

 # [ONGOING] SkillSync — Job & Skill Match Platform

-SkillSync is a modern job and skill matching platform that intelligently connects job seekers with relevant opportunities based on their skills, experience, and learning progress.
+SkillSync is a modern job and skill matching platform that intelligently connects jobseekers with relevant opportunities based on their skills, experience, and learning progress.

 ---